There are several best books recommended to every Indian investor including NRIs (Non-Resident Indians) including Mariners.

 You may get free audiobooks after getting an amazon audible trial.
 Happy Reading…

-It becomes difficult to choose which books to select in our list of the 13 best books on personal finance for Indian investors.
+It becomes difficult to choose which books to select so our list of the 13 best books on personal finance for Indian investors.

 To start your investment journey, you should read at least one book on money management.

-13 Best Books on Personal Finance for Indian Investors to read in 2022.
+13 Best Books on Personal Finance for Indian Investors to Read in 2023.